Table of Contents

 A Type of Jesus Christ

-The manna, falling from heaven for the sustenance of Israel, was a type of Jesus who came from God to give life to world.
+The manna, falling from heaven for the sustenance of Israel, was a type of Jesus who came from God to give life to the world.
 Said Jesus, “I am the bread of life.
 Your fathers ate the manna in the wilderness, and are dead … I am the living bread which came down from heaven.
 If anyone eats of this bread, he will live forever” (John 6:48-51).

 The Jews had bragged that Moses had granted their fathers manna from heaven to eat (John 6: 30, 31), and they had asked Jesus to prove His Messiahship by performing an even greater miracle.
 But Jesus didn’t do what they wanted but pointed their attention to the spiritual importance of His Messiahship, the fact that He gave them spiritual food for having eternal life.
 The Lord reminded them that their fathers, of whom they were bragging, who had eaten the manna, had in spite of it had died.
-Jesus declared that He was greater than Moses because He could give them everlasting life in His kingdom of glory (Verse 50).
+Jesus declared that He was greater than Moses because He could give them everlasting life in His kingdom of glory (verse 50).

 Jesus assured His people saying, “To him who overcomes I will give some of the hidden manna to eat” (Revelation 2:17).
-It seems that the Revelator here refers to the manna as symbolic of the spiritual life in Christ now, and future eternal life.
+The Revelator here refers to the manna as symbolic of the spiritual life in Christ now, and future eternal life.
 An old Jewish belief taught that when the Messiah would come, “the treasury of manna shall again descend from on high, and they will eat of it in those years” (2 Baruch 29:8; R. H. Charles, Apocrypha and Pseudepigrapha of the Old Testament, vol. 2, p.
 498).

 In His service,